ncmreynolds/retroTerm/readme.md

 ## About retroTerm

-retroTerm is an Arduino library for creating user interfaces in a terminal emulator.
+retroTerm is an Arduino library for creating user interfaces in a terminal emulator with a microcontroller.

 By default this is expected to be the Serial interface, but it could also be any Stream.
 Testing is done with the popular terminal emulator [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) as it is open source, available across several platforms and supports many terminal features others do not.
 Please use PuTTY first before reporting issues.
-The Arduino IDE terminal is not usable, it supports almost no ANSI/VT terminal features.
+The Arduino IDE terminal is **not** usable with retroTerm, it supports almost no ANSI/VT terminal features.

 Both direct control of the terminal and the use of 'widgets' that allow for an almost-GUI are possible, but mixing the two requires care.
 It tracks the current cursor state and tries to reduce the number of state changes sent to improve performance over the serial connection.

-This project was originally created to help with making a fake 'mainframe' that somebody can interact with on an ESP8266.
+This project was originally created to help with making a fake 'mainframe' that somebody can interact with running on an ESP8266.

 ### Terminal control features